verdaccio/website/README.md

 If you want to be a Proofreader send me a private message over Crowdin.

-If you are willing to translate and language is not available, feel free to requested either with a ticket.
+If you are willing to translate and language is not available, feel free to requested with a ticket.

 Privates messages here [https://crowdin.com/profile/juanpicado](https://crowdin.com/profile/juanpicado)